rolandjansky/athena/Projects/AthSimulation/README.md

-The Full ATLAS Offline Software Project
+The AthSimulation Project
 =======================================

-This is the configuration for building the full offline software from the repository.
+This is the configuration for building the parts of the offline software necessary to run G4 simulation from the repository.

 Build Instructions
 ------------------